Zhong

 increasing the triboelectric effect.
 This embodiment of a

-output due nanoparticle 426-based surface modification.
-In one
+power output due nanoparticle 426-based surface modification.
+In

-value of 2.0 mA, which corresponded to the instantaneous power
+peak value of 2.0 mA, which corresponded to the instantaneous

-power output and energy conversion efficiency at device level was
+Average power output and energy conversion efficiency at device

-calculated to be 132 mW and 9.8%, respectively.
-This embodiment
+level was calculated to be 132 mW and 9.8%, respectively.
+This

-also realized scaling up of nanogenerator power output, making it
+embodiment also realized scaling up of nanogenerator power

-power not just a single electronic device but hundreds of them
+output, making it power not just a single electronic device but

-source such as footfalls, the nanogenerator was capable of
+available mechanical source such as footfalls, the nanogenerator

 [0030] In one experimental embodiment, the nanogenerator has a